-Full-day workshops/intensives/marathons are five hours long, and I am flexible with start and end times but it needs to include some time for a lunch break (where I can restructure our afternoon session according to what was learnt during our morning together.
+Full-day workshops/intensives/marathons are usually five hours long, and I am flexible with start and end times but it needs to include some time for a lunch break (where I can restructure our afternoon session according to what was learnt during our morning together.

 E.g. we can start at 10.30 and then break at 12.30 for lunch (where I gather my notes from what was learned during the morning sessions and restructure our sessions for the afternoon).
 Then start again at 2 pm and end at 5 pm.
 Or 9.00-11.30 then 13.00 until 16.00.